 The California State Library currently invites applications for a CopyCat grant that will support the development of a Memory Lab project in a nine-month period (December 2020 - August 2021).
-The grant - up to $20,000 - can cover staff as well as equipment.
+Grant awards are for up to $20,000 and can cover staff as well as equipment.
 The Memory Lab toolkit has been developed to help organizations apply for and implement the project.

 Application deadline: Monday, November 9, 2020.